Class 10 Exam > Class 10 Notes > English Grammar Advanced > Introduction: Analytical Paragraph

 Practice Questions

 Q1: The given pie chart shows proportion of people from different households living in a state of poverty in the UK in the year 2002.
-Write an analytical paragraph based upon the information provided in about 100-120 words.
+Write an analytical paragraph based on the information provided in about 100-120 words.

 Introduction: Analytical Paragraph | English Grammar Advanced - Class 10Ans: The given pie chart illustrates seven different categories of households living in poverty in the UK in the year 2002.
-It is clearly evident from the pie chart that 26% of the total povertystricken households were those of sole parents who formed the majority.
+It is clearly evident from the pie chart that 26% of the total poverty-stricken households were those of sole parents who formed the majority.
 Single people without children accounted for the second highest proportion of 24%.
 In contrast to couples without children who accounted for just 9%, couples with children accounted for 15% of the poor households.
-Single aged persons formed 7%, whereas aged couples formed 5% of poor households.
+Single-aged persons formed 7%, whereas aged couples formed 5% of poor households.
 Overall, 14% of all households in the UK were living under poverty in the year 2002.
 In all, the younger generation seemed to have a greater poor percentage than their aged counterparts and couples without children had better economic conditions than those with children.

 Q2: The following table shows details about the different internet activities for six categories of people according to different age groups.
 Study the table and write an analytical paragraph based upon it in about 100- 120 words.

 Introduction: Analytical Paragraph | English Grammar Advanced - Class 10Ans: The given table suggests the internet activities of six age groups ranging from teens to those in their seventies for six different kinds of activities on the internet.
 The table shows that the younger generation is more interested in online games and news, whereas the older generation spends time on the internet in order to research and buy products.
-It is evident from the table that 81% of the teens mainly use the internet for playing online games, and many are also interested in news and downloads as well as in buying products.
+It is evident from the table that 81% of teens mainly use the internet for playing online games, and many are also interested in news and downloads as well as in buying products.
 The middle-age group, that is, people in the age group ranging from 20s to 60s is highly interested in getting news, doing product research and buying products, with the percentage ranging from 70-80%.
 The internet activity which gets the least time is searching for people.
 All the age groups spend less than 30% of their internet time on the same.
-The amount of time spent on downloads decreases with age and gets as low as 6% for the people in 70s.
+The amount of time spent on downloads decreases with age and gets as low as 6% for people in 70s.
 Overall, the table suggests that teenagers are most likely to spend time playing games and doing downloads.
 On the other hand, older people, on an average, are interested in researching and buying products.
 It is also significant to note that people spend the least amount of time when it comes to searching for other people online.

 The document Introduction: Analytical Paragraph | English Grammar Advanced - Class 10 is a part of the Class 10 Course English Grammar Advanced.